-Grants to New York nonprofits organizations and local governments to assist senior citizens with critical home repairs to prevent and correct health and safety hazards.
-Funding is intended for critical home repairs for individuals over the age of 60 who lack the financial means to cover the cost of the repair.
+Grants to New York nonprofits organizations and local governments to assist senior citizens with critical home repairs that help prevent and correct health and safety hazards.
+Funding is intended to support home repairs for individuals over the age of 60 who lack the financial means to cover the cost of the project.

 The Residential Emergency Services to Offer (Home) Repairs to the Elderly (RESTORE) program provides financial resources to assist senior citizen homeowners with the cost of addressing emergencies and code violations that pose a threat to their health and safety or affect the livability of their home.
 Assistance for the cost of these critical repairs will enable seniors to continue to live independently in their homes.

-Grant funds may be used to assist homeowners to complete emergency repairs.
-An eligible emergency repair eliminates a hazardous condition or deficiency that poses an immediate threat to the life, health or safety or the elderly homeowner.
+Grant funds may be used to assist homeowners with emergency repairs or addressing code violations.
+An eligible emergency repair eliminates a hazardous condition or deficiency that poses an immediate threat to the life, health, or safety of the elderly homeowner.